 Warm-mix asphalt technologies allow the producers of asphalt pavement material to lower the temperatures at which the material can be mixed, placed and compacted on the road.
-Reductions of 10°C to 20°C have been documented.
-Such drastic reductions have the obvious benefits of cutting fuel consumption and decreasing the production of greenhouse gases which is one of the key visions of the City.
+Reductions of 10°C to 20°C have been

 Warm mix asphalt shall be manufactured with the aid of appropriate additives so that the workability and durability of the asphalt mix remains intact.
 The quality of the warm mix asphalt must meet the current Australian Standard.